ArchiMickey/QMario/README.md

 # Getting started

-You can install all the dependencies with `qmario.yml` with `conda`.
+You can install all the dependencies by using `qmario.yml` with `conda`.

 Use `train.py` to start training.